If you haven’t heard of ZO Skin Health, there’s a good chance you’ve heard of its founder, world-renowned dermatologist Dr. Zein Obagi.

 Plus, the formula includes two growth factors — a fermented red ginseng extract and disodium acetyl glucosamine phosphate — which both help to restore hydration, elasticity, and firmness.

-Bottom Line: ZO Skin Health Growth Factor Serum is a lightweight serum that consists of humectants, silicones, growth factors, and plant stem cells.
+Bottom Line: ZO Skin Health Growth Factor Serum is a lightweight serum that consists of humectants, silicones and growth factors.

 This gel cleanser helps to gently exfoliate skin thanks to jojoba esters.
 Jojoba esters are round, biodegradable beads that help to remove dead skin cells.